Jaden-Haagen/GamblerAI/README.md

 This caused some things to be less than ideal in terms of coding style, but they still work well enough for the project.

 A proper **split function** will be implemented later once the codebase is cleaned up further.

+# Models

+## V1 Notes
+Trained the AI model on 10000 games.
+Gamma was 0.95, Epsilon started at 0.3 and followed "epsilon = epsilon_min + (epsilon_start - epsilon_min) * math.exp(-k * round)" until it reached 0.01 with k = 0.001
+Training used 6 decks in the shoe.